 All throughout the week, I’ve been thinking about the perfect recipe to kick off the holiday season.
 As luck would have it, Cook’s Illustrated recently sent me an email with their chocolate crinkle cookie recipe.
 I’ve always loved the look of chocolate crinkle cookies.
 The contrasting colors are so inviting, but achieving that look can be pretty difficult because the sugar often bakes right off and there are never enough cracks.

 Not anymore!
 The thing I love most about Cook’s Illustrated is that every recipe is an immersive learning experience.
 They take the time to explain the science behind the recipe so that you can understand what made it so successful.

 This recipe in particular requires you to roll the dough in granulated sugar before coating it in confectioner’s sugar.
 The coarse structure of the granulated sugar dries the top of the cookie out faster which creates more cracks and allows the confectioner’s sugar to remain on top.
 Science.

 The result is a perfectly cracked cookie that boasts a bold chocolate flavor, without being tooth-achingly sweet.
 Much to Frank’s disappointment (he’s a chocolate and vanilla kind of guy), I haven’t baked anything chocolatey lately, so you can imagine how thrilled he was when these babies came out of the oven!

 Consider making this your go-to recipe for your holiday cookie exchange/competition.
 I promise they’ll be a crowd pleaser.
-Feel free to drop a comment if you do bake them!
-Happy holiday baking, everyone. 🙂
+Feel free to drop a comment and rate the recipe if you do bake them!
+Happy holiday baking, everyone. 🙂Print

 A perfectly cracked cookie that boasts a bold chocolate flavor.
 The secret is rolling the dough in granulated sugar before coating it in confectioner’s sugar!